 Adele’s ‘Hello’ On Track to Become U.K.’s Fastest-Selling Single of 2015

-The U.K.'s singles and albums charts are compiled by the OCC, based on sales of downloads, CDs, vinyl and audio streams.
-The new charts are published late Friday local time.
+The U.K.’s singles sales chart is compiled by the OCC, based on sales of downloads, CDs, vinyl and audio streams.
+The new chart is published late Friday local time.